Creating decisions with a screening rule

-Decisions are created in just the same way on a scenario that includes a sanction check, except for the aspects discussed below.
+Decisions that includes a screening are created in just the same way as standard rules on a scenario, except for the aspects discussed below.

 Error cases